 - Infertility treatments such as in vitro fertilization (IVF)

-Once you arrive at the hospital, a pregnancy test, a pelvic exam, and an ultrasound test may be performed to view the uterus’ condition and fallopian tubes.
+If your doctor thinks you have an ectopic pregnancy, she will probably perform some tests, including a pregnancy test and a pelvic exam.
+An ultrasound test may be performed to view the uterus’ and fallopian tubes’ condition.

-If an ectopic pregnancy has been confirmed, the health care provider will decide on the best treatment based on your medical condition and your future plans for pregnancy.
+If she confirms you have an ectopic pregnancy, she will talk to you about the best treatment based on your medical condition and your future plans for pregnancy.

 Because a fertilized egg can’t survive outside of the uterus, the tissue has to be removed to keep you from having serious complications.
 Two methods are used to treat it: medication and surgery.